 - If you want to share copyrighted images on social media platforms, you should own the image rights (for the photo and the depicted work) and/or be the copyright holder yourself. - While many cultural institutions use hashtags for exhibitions, if in doubt, check the house rules to see what reuse of your footage is possible.
-Private use, which is mentioned as reuse in many house rules, does not include sharing on commercial social media platforms, even if you want to share images on your private and/or restricted account. - Sharing and creating memes and the like is supposed to be covered by EU Directive 2019/790 (p.
-16), which should have already been implemented by June 2021. - Note: Editing of Lichtbildwerke and Lichtbilder p.
+Private use, which is mentioned as reuse in many house rules, does not include sharing on commercial social media platforms, even if you want to share images on your private and/or restricted account. - Sharing and creating memes and the like is now covered by EU Directive 2019/790, which is in force since January 1, 2022 - Note: Editing of Lichtbildwerke and Lichtbilder p.
 10

 - author's rights (p.
 14)

 - protective rights (p.
 15)

 - right to one's own image (p.
 12)

 - freedom of panorama (p.
 12)

-- Domiciliary right (p.
+- Householder's rights (p.
 12)

-• EU directive 2019/790 (p.
+• Exception: EU directive 2019/790 (p.
 16)